JohnKeysCloud/battleship/src/typescript/logic/bs-gameboard-factory/bs-gameboard-factory.md

    - **Usage in Objects and Arrays**: `Symbols` can be used as keys in objects and as values in arrays or sets, making them versatile across different data structures.
 This is particularly helpful when you need unique identifiers within data collections.

 ##### 6. **Well-Suited for Symbolic Logic**
-   - **Representing Abstract Concepts**: `Symbols` are ideal for representing abstract concepts or unique states, such as `'VACANT'` and `'OCCUPIED'` on a game board, without the risk of overlap with other strings or numbers in your code.
+   - **Representing Abstract Concepts**: `Symbols` are ideal for representing abstract concepts or unique states, such as vacancy or ship-type on a game board, without the risk of overlap with other strings or numbers in your code.

 ##### 7. **Enhanced Integration with Libraries**
    - **Interoperability**: Many JavaScript libraries and frameworks (e.g., Redux) utilize `Symbols` for defining action types or unique keys.
 By understanding and using `Symbols`, your code can integrate more effectively with such tools, ensuring compatibility and preventing naming conflicts.